 This routine searches for a specified file name in the directory of the indicated disk unit.
-If the specified name begins with a blank, then an "empty" file directory entry is looked up.
 On failure, HL is set to the value of the first free disk address on the indicated unit following the last file on the diskette.

 On success, HL contains a pointer into a buffer in DOS RAM that has a copy of the sought entry.
-The pointer addresses the first byte following the symbolic name i.e., byte 8).
+The pointer addresses the first byte following the symbolic name (i.e., byte 8).
 Also, on return, the ACC specifies the disk unit which was determined from the name passed as argument.